aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 * Output description
 -->
 **TODO: update to Live IG link once available**
-Please see details about training of ESM-2 models on HyperPod clusters in this section of the [Detailed Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#running-the-guidance)
+Please see details about training of ESM-2 models on HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#running-the-guidance)

 ## Next Steps

 **TODO: update to Live IG link once available** Provide suggestions and recommendations about how customers can modify the parameters and the components of the Guidance to further enhance it according to their requirements.
-Please see details about patching software on HyperPod clusters in this section of the [Detailed Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#next-steps)
+Please see details about patching software on HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#next-steps)

 ## Cleanup

 **TODO: update to Live IG link once available** Provide suggestions and recommendations about how customers can modify the parameters and the components of the Guidance to further enhance it according to their requirements.
-Please see details about deletipn of HyperPod clusters in this section of the [Detailed Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#cleanup)
+Please see details about deletipn of HyperPod clusters in this section of the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/pl-esm-0422/compute/protein-language-esm-model-training-on-amazon-sagemaker.html#cleanup)

 ## FAQ, known issues, additional considerations, and limitations (optional)